Friday, July 31, 2015

 There are a humungous 16 levels of platforming fun to plunder with 8 bosses to battle long before you even think of reaching Loki.
 Walk and leap over all obstacles and use your weapon to kill anything that looks likely to hurt you.
 After a monster is slain, coins are left behind to be used as currency in the local power-up store which offers better weapons and the usual assortment of goodies.
 I love the fire weapon but I first advise that you upgrade your weapon - a dagger.

-Graphics are excellent with super-smooth scrolling proving yet again that the STFM is more than capable when in the hands of a talented programmer.
-I love its gorgeous cartoon-like scenery and the sprites are well-detailed, even if the animation is humble.
+Graphics are exceptional with super-smooth scrolling proving yet again that the STFM is more than capable when in the hands of talented people.
+I love the gorgeous cartoon-like scenery and the sprites are well-detailed, even if the animation is humble.
 Sound effects work great but you can exchange those for excellent chiptunes if desired.

 Viking Child is a creative and technical masterpiece.
 What it lacks in originality is more than made up for in playability.
 Entertaining, interesting and challenging gameplay throughout with aesthetics to drool over!
 This is a cracking game and you soon realise why it's one of my favourite platformers on the Atari ST. I highly recommend this one, folks!!